DDS: Decoupled Dynamic Scene-Graph Generation Network: Method

 \textbf{Spatial Decoders:} The spatial decoders architecture is similar to the standard Transformer decoder\cite{carion2020end}.
 These decoders consist of both self-attention and cross-attention layers along with FFN networks.
 Each decoder takes encoded feature maps ($\mathbf{rF}_{t}$ or $\mathbf{oF}_{t}$) along with the aggregated queries of the temporal decoders ($\mathbf{rA}_{t}$ or $\mathbf{oA}_{t}$) from their respective branch as inputs.
-Also, these decoders take learnable positional embeddings.
+Also, these decoders take learnable positional embeddings, $\mathbf{rPE}$, and $\mathbf{oPE}$, for the relationship and object decoder, respectively.
 These embeddings for the relation and the object branch are defined as $\mathbf{rPE} \in \mathbb{R}^{N_{q} \times d} $, $\mathbf{oPE} \in \mathbb{R}^{N_{q} \times d}$.

 The outputs of the decoders are the learned spatio-temporal embeddings.
 They are used in the object and the relation heads to make the final relationship triplet predictions.
-Also, each spatial decoder's output is fed to the next frame's temporal decoder as previous embeddings.

-Both spatial and temporal decoders keep the separation in feature learning for relationships and objects using different encoded features, set of queries, and previous embeddings.
-As a result, the output embeddings from the decoders are decoupled generalized representations.